rebelwarrior/elm-doc-builder/ReadMe.md

 Approach to solve it:
 Make the program's logic and content be on a separate JSON file that the Elm program slurps at startup and can interpret, including its logic.

+I did a [talk](https://youtu.be/WPoZqs7KPy8) about it at the [Elm DC meet up](https://www.meetup.com/Elm-DC/) in 2018.
+Quick note the reason the sorting doesn't use dictionaries and instead uses filter is that a dictionary would eliminate duplicate entries (which is not a feature at this time) and my tests revealed very little performance benefit to my surprise.

 ## Demo
 The Elm program compiles to JavaScript which can then be hosted with Jekyll on GitHub directly.